 Courses for educators

-The Centre for Medical Education runs a variety of education courses, designed for those teaching undergraduate students or postgraduate clinical trainees.
+Medical Education runs a variety of education courses, designed for those teaching undergraduate students or postgraduate clinical trainees.

 If you wish to undertake certified training, there's a range of different courses available from the Centre for Medical Education -- everything from an occasional two-hour session to a three year part-time online Masters.